QuantEcon/lecture-python-intro/in-work/supply_demand_foundations_v2.md

-## Deducing a represenative consumer
+## Deducing a representative consumer

 In the class of multiple consumer economies that we are studying here, it turns out that there exists a single **representative consumer** whose preferences and endowments can be deduced from lists of preferences and endowments for the separate individual consumers.